rich-iannone/DiagrammeR/README.md

 #### Directly Defining a Graphviz Graph

-The **Graphviz** graph specification must begin with a directive stating whether a directed graph (`digraph`) or an undirected graph (`graph`) is desired.
-Semantically, this indicates whether or not there is a natural direction from one of the edge's nodes to the other.
-An optional graph `ID` follows this and paired curly braces denotes the body of the statement list (`stmt_list`).

-Optionally, A graph may also be described as `strict`.
-This forbids the creation of multi-edges, i.e., there can be at most one edge with a given tail node and head node in the directed case.
-For undirected graphs, there can be at most one edge connected to the same two nodes.
-Subsequent edge statements using the same two nodes will identify the edge with the previously defined one and apply any attributes given in the edge statement.

-Here is the basic structure:

-`[strict] (graph | digraph) [ID] '{' stmt_list '}'`

-The `stmt_list` is made up of a collection of graph statements (`graph_stmt`), node statements (`node_stmt`), and edge statements (`edge_stmt`) (they are the three most commonly used statement types in the **Graphviz** **DOT** language).
-Graph statements allow for attributes to be set for all components of the graph.
-Node statements define and provide attributes for graph nodes.
-Edge statements specify the edge operations between nodes and they supply attributes to the edges.
-For the edge operations, a directed graph must specify an edge using the edge operator `->` while an undirected graph must use the `--` operator.

-For a node statement, a list of nodes is expected.
-For an edge statement, a list of edge operations.
-Any of the list item can optionally have an attribute list (`attr_list`) which modify the attributes of either the node or edge.

-Comments may be placed within the statement list.
-These can be marked using `//` or a `/* */` structure.
-Comment lines are denoted by a `#` character.
-Multiple statements within a statement list can be separated by linebreaks or `;` characters between multiple statements.

 Here is an example where nodes (in this case styled as boxes and circles) can be easily defined along with their connections:

 ```r